raphifix/lanyon/_posts/2018-03-02-import-a-directory-of-files-in-r.md

 layout: post
 tags: R
 ---
-Here's a helper function to import a directory of files into R. If you want to import files matching a certain pattern, you can enter the pattern as an argument.
+Here's a helper function to import a directory of files into R. The function also allows you to import only files matching a certain pattern.

 ```r
 dir_to_df <- function(dir_path, pattern = NULL, verbose = TRUE){